lpereira1/openstack-labs/vim.md

 **:wq** to write and quit (think write and quit)

-**:wq!** to write and quit even if file has only read permission (if file does not have write permission: force write)

 **:x** to write and quit (shorter than :wq)

 **:qa** to quit all (short for :quitall)